-Michigan Celebrates Small Business seeks to recognize small businesses in variety of different industries and fields whose growth is supporting Michigan’s economy.
+Michigan Celebrates Small Business seeks to recognize small businesses in a variety of different industries and fields whose growth is supporting Michigan’s economy.
 Every small business is unique.
 Together with our founders, we established several different awards to honor the many different kinds of small businesses across the state.
 A small business may be eligible for one or all of the awards.
 Please click on the awards below to find out more information.

 If you would like to see the 2016 winners of these awards, please click here.

 The Michigan 50 Companies to Watch will be recognized at the 13th Annual Michigan Celebrates Small Business event on May 4, 2017.
 This year’s theme is Propelling Impact and innovate and we’re looking for companies that are innovative in their fields or business practices, are achieving growth and success, and will have a breakout year in 2017.
 This event and awards program draws nearly 1,000 attendees and generates tremendous media exposure for the awardees each year.
 Hundreds of companies are nominated for the Michigan 50 Companies to Watch Awards.

 Eligibility Criteria for Michigan 50 Companies to Watch